dulhaver/erpnext_install_lxd/erpnext_install_lxc.md

-## install erpnext in a lxc container
+## install erpnext in a lxc container with lxd

 ### on your lxd host